 Industrial Designer Job Description

-See what you'll need to bring to the table once you decide on an industrial design career.
+See what you should bring to the table once you decide on an industrial design career.

 - Working with clients to determine the design requirements